santisbon/icloud-flatpak/README.md

    - Open your application menu
    - Search for "iCloud"
    - Launch any service (Mail, Drive, etc.)
-   - Verify it opens in Chromium app mode (no address bar)
+   - Verify it opens in app mode (no address bar)
    - Log in to iCloud and test functionality

 ### Testing Checklist

 - [x] All desktop launchers appear in application menu
 - [x] Icons display correctly
-- [x] Each service launches Chromium in app mode (no address bar)
+- [x] Each service launches in app mode (no address bar)
 - [x] Each service has its own dock icon (not grouped together)
 - [x] iCloud services load properly
 - [x] Login persists across sessions for each service